cypress-io/cypress-documentation/content/api/cypress-api/screenshot-api.md

 })
 ```

-### Take a screenshot of the entire Test Runner
+### Take a screenshot of the entire Cypress App

 By default, [`cy.screenshot()`](/api/commands/screenshot) only captures your
 application under test.
-You may want it to capture the entire Test Runner for
+You may want it to capture the entire Cypress App for
 debugging purposes.

 ```javascript